 After Brooks and Blake Shelton teased their first duet "Dive Bar" in June, the Gem State learned of yet another first.
-The recently added July 19 show would kick off a two-night stand for Brooks with the first and only planned live performance of "Dive Bar" featuring both Oklahoma-born stars.
+The July 19 show would kick off a two-night stand for Brooks with the first and only planned live performance of "Dive Bar" featuring both Oklahoma-born stars.

 Brooks' audience came ready, willing and able to sing along with the summer anthem about a weekend visit to the neighborhood watering hole.
 He brought his usual stage presence, which is to say that he couldn't stand still as he screamed audience participation suggestions.
 An already energetic performance got turned up to 11 when Shelton turned the corner and added his own undeniable stage presence and Oklahoma twang to the hottest party on campus.

 Thankfully, the duo teamed up again to perform the song on the 2019 CMA Awards, where Brooks was named Entertainer of the Year.

 Despite working together some on the 11th season of The Voice in 2016, Brooks and Shelton had never collaborated on a song.